MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 # Operational excellence in your IoT workload

-The key factor in IoT operational excellence is an organization's ability to plan, provision, configure, monitor, and retire IoT devices.
+Given the complexity of IoT solution requirements, an organization's operational capabilities are important for driving sustainable business value.
 This guide focuses on the operational aspects of IoT devices and services that uniquely address the core requirements of an IoT solution.

-Given the complexity of IoT solution requirements, an organization's operational capabilities are important for driving sustainable business value.
 Operational excellence in an IoT workload requires full visibility and control over all hardware and software components of the solution.
 Design, development, provisioning, monitoring, support, and maintenance practices must be agile and deliver business value without increasing operational risk.

-IoT workloads comprise three technology stacks: cloud, communication network, and IoT devices.
 In IoT solutions, the device diversity and scale, different network types, and geographically distributed locations significantly shift the cloud and hybrid [shared responsibility model](/azure/security/fundamentals/shared-responsibility) away from the cloud provider.
 Cloud services make it easier for organizations to operate IoT devices and networks themselves or by using third parties, but the organizations themselves own the operational responsibility for these key elements of IoT workloads.

-Operational excellent ensures that your IoT solution can successfully:
+Operational excellence ensures that your IoT solution can successfully:

 - Support different user roles including developers, administrators, and operators.
 - Manage all device lifecycle stages for the lifetime of the solution.